Skip to main content

 Golioth is an IoT platform that provides cloud services for embedded devices.
 If your project is using Golioth, you can leverage their CoAP client to forward Memfault chunk data to Memfault.

-Step 1: Set up a Pipeline for Memfault
+Step 1: Set up the memfault destination

 See https://docs.golioth.io/data-routing/destinations/memfault/ for instructions on setting up Memfault as a destination.